 My kids had dinner w/their dad tonight and here’s part of the conversation that went on in the car after I picked them up and then again later that evening.

-I picked up A and M and asked them if they had fun and what they did.
-M tells me, “Daddy left right after he picked us up.
+I picked up Adam and Eve and asked them if they had fun and what they did.
+Adam tells me, “Daddy left right after he picked us up.
 He left us with Kara.
 He left us just like he used to do when you were married.
 We didn’t see him at all, he ditched us.”

 I just kind of let him talk on the way home and added an innocuous “uh-huh” now and then.

 Then later that evening while we were watching TV he drops this bomb on me.

 We were watching The Big Bang Theory season 6, the Valentine ’s Day episode.
 Penny says, “…it’s not fair they get a happy ending they’re bad people.”

 Adam looks at me and says, “Do you ever feel that way about Daddy and Kara because they are bad people and they are happy?”

 I looked at him dumbfounded and all I could manage to tell him was, “You’re my happy ending, baby.”